AUTOMATIC TRANSFER TO VACANT POSITION MAY BE REQUIRED AS REASONABLE ACCOMMODATION

 4A question that often comes up during the Americans with Disabilities Act interactive process is whether a disabled individual must be reassigned automatically to a vacant position as a reasonable accommodation, or whether a company can require the employee to compete for the position.

-The full bench has now issued its decision to overturn its prior ruling in EEOC v.
-Humiston-Keeling on this issue.
-Now the law in the 7th Circuit states, as it does in the 9th, 10th and D.C.
-Circuits, that the ADA requires employers to transfer employees to a vacant position, provided that the transfer does not create an undue hardship, such as contravening a collective bargaining agreement or valid seniority policy.
-The Court specifically stated that a "best-qualified" hiring policy is not the same as a seniority policy.
+The full bench in the 7th Circuit overturned its prior ruling in EEOC v.
+Humiston-Keeling and now aligns with the 9th, 10th and D.C.
+Circuits: employers must transfer employees to vacant positions as a reasonable accommodation unless the transfer would create undue hardship, such as violating a collective bargaining agreement or a valid seniority policy.
+The court emphasized that a "best-qualified" hiring policy is not the same as a seniority policy.

 Need insurance for You, Your Family or Your Business?